mrkolarik/nerudai/README.md

 ## About

 Czech poems generating system based on LSTM and Char-rnn.
 Development of NLP system in localized language was a challenging task.
-Whole system including printer, user interface design and a thin client based on raspberry pi was a part of Prototyp festival in Brno in 2018 focused on Art&Technology fusion.
+Whole system including printer, user interface design and a thin client based on raspberry pi was a part of Prototyp festival in Brno in 2018 focused on Art&Technology fusion and at the Kosice Art&Tech days in November 2019.

 <p align="center">